 If I were to rate the most frustrating part of my life for this year (2012), it would be our Air conditioning unit in our home.
-I’ve had a crash course in do it yourself a/c repair since we owned the home from clogged drain lines to a defective door squat switch.
+I’ve had a crash course in do it yourself a/c repair since we owned the home from clogged drain lines to a defective door squat switch (here’s more information about my plan to fix all that).

 The latest thing I’ve been chasing is an electrical connection problem.
 Often, I would get up in the morning and Janna would tell me that the a/c doesn’t work.
 I found out after several trips to the attic that if I moved a certain wire bundle inside the A/C unit it would turn on.